seng438-winter-2022/seng438-a3-group26/Assignment3-Report.md

 - null ranges with null return
 - 2 cases with each range being null
 - Range with Double.NaN value expecting null
+- Range being Double.NaN
-- Range without Double.NaN value (covered by the 2 cases testing individueal null)
+- Range without Double.NaN value (individual cases and combined for a total of 3 cases)

 ### expand
 > Creates a new range by adding margins to an existing range.